in4k/in4k.github.io/wiki/win32.markdown

 *   [Sample Sources](sample-sources) for examples on how to get started.
 *   [Import by hash](import-by-hash) for a commonly used method to import dll functions.
+*   [Bundle data into EXE](http://www.pouet.net/topic.php?which=7376) pouet.net thread with some discussion and code snippets on how to embedded binary data into exe